AAlx0451/Small-LibC/README.md

 If you're cross-compiling, go to ./src, then `make CROSS=1`.
 Supported Makefile flags are `SDK`, `ARCHES` (armv7 default, 7s permitted, 2+ arches suppirted as `ARCHES=armv7,armv7s`), `CFLAGS`, `CPPFLAGS`.
 If you have cctools, use Makefile flag `LLVM-PREFIX=""` (default behavior is to call `$(LLVM-PREFIX)lipo`).
 To turn off PIC use `PIC=""` (default PIC is `-fPIC`)

 ## Status
-About 65% of C89 is implemented.
+About 90% of C89 is implemented.

 Some of POSIX is implemented, e.g. sleep(), usleep(), select(), fork(), etc.

 Some Mach syscalls implemented with libMach.
 To obtain one (required for stdio), use `./getlibmach.sh`

-Full time and string are implemented.
-Full ANSI printf is implemented.
-StdLib is TODO, Locale is VERY low-priority
+Full time, stdio and string are implemented.
+StdLib is TODO, Locale is VERY low-priority, but RuneLocale parser already done (reverse-engeneered)

 Note that LibM (IEEE&ANSI full BTW) and string are git submodules, so run git submodule update --recursive --init